Nicholas John Hannen: Death

 Hannen was due to retire in May 1900.
 He died of heart failure, brought on by an attack of pneumonia on 27 April 1900.
 His death came just two weeks before his planned retirement and departure from Shanghai for the town of Wargrave, near Reading, Berkshire, where he owned a house, Lake Lodge.
 Funeral services were conducted for Hannen at Trinity Cathedral in Shanghai and he was given full honours.
 Marines from HMS Hermione acted as an honour guard and pallbearers.

 He was cremated and his ashes taken back to England.
 In 1907 his ashes were lodged in the Hannen Mausoleum, a columbarium designed by Edwin Lutyens and built for the Hannen family in the churchyard of St Mary's Church in Wargrave.

 Hannen's successor as Chief Justice of the Supreme Court was Hiram Shaw Wilkinson, then judge of the British Court for Japan who had also succeeded Hannen as Crown Advocate in 1881.

-Hannen Road
+Legacy

-Hannen Road (海能路）in Shanghai was named for Hannen.
+Hannen Road (海能路) in Shanghai was named for Hannen.
 It has now been renamed Hainan Road (海南路).